oracle-livelabs/pts/langchain-rag-23ai/lab2/lab2.md

 ### Objectives

-In this lab you will run the RAG application interactively using the Streamlit user interface.
+In this lab you will run the RAG application interactively using a simple user interface.
 You can select and load from several PDF documents, and ask your own question in the prompt.
 This is the same application with the 7 essential RAG steps as the previous lab but demonstrates use through a user interface.

 ### Prerequisites

 * VM environment running Oracle Database 23ai

-## Task 1: Run Streamlit
+## Task 1: Run application

 1. From the terminal, go to directory